Nadeem (Pakistani actor): Early life

-Baig was born in Vijayawada in modern Andhra Pradesh which, in 1941, was part of Madras Presidency in British India.
-Nadeem Baig migrated to Dhaka, East Pakistan along with his family after the independence of Pakistan in 1947.
-He finished his high school at Sindh Madrasa-tul-Islam and attended some years of college at Government Islamia Science College, Karachi before he entered the Pakistani film industry.
+Nadeem was born on 19 July 1941 in Vijayawada, which at the time was part of the Madras Presidency in British India.
+Nadeem migrated to Dhaka, East Pakistan along with his family after the independence of Pakistan, in 1947.
+He finished high school at Sindh Madrasa-tul-Islam and attended some years of college at Government Islamia Science College, Karachi before he entered the Pakistani film industry.

-Nadeem, along with artistes Talat Hussain, M. Zaheer Khan, Aftab Azeem, Saleem Jafry, and TV producer Iqbal Haider, were all discovered at a club in Karachi in the 1960s.
+Nadeem, and artists Talat Hussain, M. Zaheer Khan, Aftab Azeem, Saleem Jafry, and TV producer Iqbal Haider were all discovered at a club in Karachi in the 1960s.
 He and his friends, Ameer Ahmed Khan and Qasim Siddiqui, won several music competitions.
 At one of those musical competitions, he was noticed by singer Ferdausi Rahman.
 She was impressed by his singing talent and encouraged him to try playback singing in Dhaka's film industry.

 Career

-Nadeem's film career spans more than 50 years.
-He started his career in 1967 and appeared in his first film Chakori (1967) in a leading role with actress Shabana.
+Nadeem's film career spans nearly 60 years.
+He started his career in 1967 and appeared in his first film, Chakori (1967), in a leading role opposite actress Shabana.
 The film was produced and directed by Captain Ehtesham, who, in real life, became his father-in-law in 1968 when Nadeem married Farzana, Ehtesham's daughter.
-The film did well in both circuits of Pakistani film industry, i.e., West and East Pakistan.
+The film did well in both circuits of the Pakistani film industry, i.e., West and East Pakistan.
 He won a Nigar Award in the best actor's category for Chakori.
 Nadeem's films include Nadan (1973), Anari, Pehchan (1975), Talash (1976), Aina (1977), Hum Dono (1980), Lajawab, Qurbani (1981), Sangdil (1982), and Dehleez (1983).
-He made a popular screen pairing with actress Shabnam with whom he acted in most of his films.
+He made a popular screen pairing with actress Shabnam, with whom he acted in most of his films.
 Besides acting, Nadeem has sung many songs for films.
-Nadeem has worked with veteran film directors of Pakistani film industry including Pervez Malik, Nazrul Islam, S. Suleman, Shamim Ara, Sangeeta and Samina Peerzada.
-Among the well-known actors, he has worked with Santosh Kumar, Darpan, Waheed Murad, Allauddin and Syed Kamal over his long career.
+Nadeem has worked with veteran film directors of the Pakistani film industry, including Pervez Malik, Nazrul Islam, S. Suleman, Shamim Ara, Sangeeta, and Samina Peerzada.
+Among the well-known actors, he has worked with Santosh Kumar, Darpan, Waheed Murad, Allauddin, and Syed Kamal over his long career.

 Playback singers

-In his career, Nadeem is mostly voiced by Ahmed Rushdi and latter Akhlaq Ahmed provided his voice.
-He himself acknowledged that songs in Rushdi's voice made his work easier and played a significant role in his success.
+In his career, Nadeem has been mostly voiced by Ahmed Rushdi and later Akhlaq Ahmed provided his voice.
+He acknowledged that songs in Rushdi's voice made his work easier and played a significant role in his success.